Overview:Â

 sudo mount -t glusterfs web:/gv0 /mnt/glusterfs

-6. To mount the volume automatically at boot, add the following line to /etc/fstab:
+To mount the volume automatically at boot, add the following line to /etc/fstab

 Adding a New Node to GlusterFS

-If you want to add a new node (web-node3) to the existing GlusterFS setup, follow these steps:
+To add a new node (web-node3) to the GlusterFS setup, follow these steps:

 Ensure the new node (web-node3) has Ubuntu 22.04 installed.